-All of our teachers and assistants have the qualifications to be a full time Preschool teachers.
+All of our teachers and assistants have the qualifications needed to work in a preschool setting.
+Many hold Masters’ degrees in Early Childhood Education, as well.
 Some of our teachers have several other qualifications to work in the education field.
 All of our teachers have the opportunity to continue taking professional development courses that we pay for and encourage.

 We welcome and encourage parental involvement in a variety of ways.
 Our parents plan and organize special events and fundraisers and support the program and staff.
-There are opportunities for parents to serve as room parents, on various committees, to volunteer at events like the Thanksgiving feast, Chanukah party, Passover Seder and class celebrations.
+There are opportunities for parents to serve as room parents, on various committees, to volunteer at events like the Thanksgiving feast, Chanukah Celebration, Passover Seder, and class celebrations.
 Our Parent Committee meets once/month and everyone is encouraged to attend.

 Strong parent-teacher communication is key for a child’s success.
 Written communication occurs through electronic class updates once/week and curriculum newsletters once/month.
 Personal conversations and conferences can happen as needed; quicker conversations might happen during morning or afternoon pick-up, or you can call during the day.
 Since drop-off and pick-up can be rushed and busy times for children, parents and staff, we encourage you to set up a phone conference or a personal conference time with the classroom teacher for a longer conversation.
 You are also welcome to set up an appointment with our Director to talk at any time.
 Finally, we have Back to School Night and parent-teacher conferences twice/year.